Chart Color Schemes

 Cobram has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified six projects that may impact this region.
-Notable projects include Thompsons Beach and Kennedy Park Precinct Plan, NCN Health Cobram Campus Redevelopment, Cobram Village, and VICSES Cobram Unit.
-The following list details those most likely to be relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified six projects likely impacting the area.
+Key projects include Thompsons Beach and Kennedy Park Precinct Plan, NCN Health Cobram Campus Redevelopment, Cobram Village, and VICSES Cobram Unit.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.